 The Fair Housing Acts prohibit landlords from taking any of the following actions based on race, religion, or any other protected category:

 A tenant who thinks that a landlord has broken a federal fair housing law should contact a local office of the U.S. Department of Housing and Urban Development (HUD), the agency that enforces the Fair Housing Act, or check the HUD website at www.hud.gov.
-(A tenant must file the complaint within one year of the alleged discriminatory act.)
+You'll find detailed information on filing a fair housing complaint.